This post may contain affiliate links.

 Sometimes people think living in an RV (whether full-time or short-term) means they won’t be able to enjoy their favorite holiday traditions—like putting up a Christmas tree!
 But that doesn’t have to be true.
 These RV owners found a way to have a tree in their campers and motorhomes, and so can you!

 Take a look at these 10 ideas for some Christmas tree inspiration.

 1. Tabletop Mini Trees

 A miniature tree is the perfect way to have a Christmas tree in a camper.
-This one is actually ours that we decorated last year.
+This one is actually ours that we decorated in our own RV.
 We got the tree at Walmart and the decorations at Dollar Tree.
-You can see the rest of our holiday/winter decor from last year in this blog post.

-This year we decided to go with a real mini tree that we found at Whole Foods.
-This one is potted and can be planted outside.
-Since I don’t have a yard, I will probably give it away after winter…or just set it on the patio next summer and decorate it again next year!
-(You can read about how I made the removable holiday cover for our wall sconce in this article.)
+Another year we decided to go with a real mini tree that we found at the grocery store.
+This one is potted and can be planted outside after winter.
+Since I didn’t have a yard, I just gave it away after Christmas.

 If you’re in a motorhome, the dashboard makes a great place to set a tiny Christmas tree!

 This small pre-lit tree from Walmart is popular with RVers.
 It’s the same tree as above and the same as the one in my own RV!
 I bought mine for around $15 and it has lasted for years.

 No floor space for a tree?
 Hang your tree on a wall instead!